-1. Carefully and thoroughly read each of the 3 selected texts listed below.
+1. Carefully and thoroughly read each of the 3 selected texts listed below, each from a different century (18th, 19th, 20th and you pick one from the 21st).
 For each attached document, there is a link to an online text as well.
 They can also be found online in the google classroom.
-The 4th text is to be from an author of your choice (from the last 20 years).
+The 4th text is to be from an author of your choice (from the 21st century).

-- Declaration of Independence Thomas Jefferson Declaration of Independence: A Transcription | National Archives 1776 - Letter from Birmingham Martin Luther King Letter from Birmingham Jail Martin Luther King, Jr. 1963
+- Declaration of Independence Thomas Jefferson Declaration of Independence: A Transcription | National Archives 1776 - 2.
+Excerpt from "Civil Disobedience" by Henry David Thoreau (1846-1848) - 3.
+Letter from Birmingham Martin Luther King

+Letter from Birmingham Jail - Martin Luther King, Jr. 1963